 All art majors at Lakeland College will learn time-tested art theories and techniques.
 Traditional classes in design, drawing, color theory and art history are in the core academic mix.
 Later, students gravitate toward their true artistic love.

-“Then the students will discover what they really want to do,” says Presnell-Weidner, who has served Lakeland College 24 years.
+“Then the students will discover what they really want to do,” says Presnell-Weidner, who has served Lakeland College for almost three decades.
 “Do they want to work on a computer all the time or would they rather sculpt or paint?”

 Lakeland features a “Mac Lab” that includes the latest software for graphic design applications.